AMO Blocklist

 }

-Because the bloomfilter files can be quite large “stash” files are also generated, which represent the changes since the previous bloomfilter generation and can be used by Firefox instead to save on bandwidth.
+Because the bloomfilter files can be quite large, for the v3 blocklist, “stash” files are also generated when changes are small compared to the base filters.
+These represent the changes (for both hard and soft blocks) since the previous bloomfilter generation and can be used by Firefox v3 clients instead of downloading a full new filter, saving on bandwidth.

-Multiple stashes can be applied by Firefox (in chronological order) to match the state of an up-to-date bloomfilter.
+Multiple stashes can be applied by Firefox (in chronological order using stash_time) to match the state of an up-to-date bloomfilter.

 {